Factors and tips for Building the best Optimized Page

 - Keyword Location – We suggest that important keywords should, preferably, be featured in the first few words (50-100, but hopefully even sooner) of a page’s text content.
 The search engines do appear to have some preference for pages that use keywords sooner, rather than later, in the text.

-- Content Structure – Some professionals swear by the use of particular content formats (introduction, body, examples, conclusion OR the journalistic style of narrative, data, conclusion, parable) for SEO, but we haven’t seen any conclusive data suggesting one is more valuable for higher rankings and thus feel that whatever works best for the content and the visitors is likely ideal.
+- Content Structure – Some professionals swear by the use of particular content formats (introduction, body, examples, conclusion OR the journalistic style of narrative, data, conclusion, parable) for SEO, but we haven’t seen any conclusive data suggesting one is more valuable for higher rankings and thus feel that whatever works best for the content and the visitors are likely ideal.

 These are just a few of the many aspects that are taken into account when optimizing your website’s pages for high search engine page rankings.
 Building websites is fun and complex, we just wanted to share some insights on the importance of on-page optimization.
 For more information, please visit our blog, or contact us for a consultation.